Obarads/torchpcp/examples/PointTransformer/README.md

 ## How to use
 - I separate training and test codes into each task folder.
 Please find below, folder links of each task.

+## Attention
+- I can't confirm the performance of the paper in my implementation model yet.

 ## Note (Paper info.)
 ### Point Transformer layer
 - \gamma : an MLP with two linear layers and one ReLU nonlinearity.